galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 - **MAY_PB2A** ---> **PA_PB2A**
 - **MAY_PB2B** ---> **PA_PB2B**

 You may also notice that we have multiple sample files with the same name suffixed with `_Pool_X`.
-These are replications where multiple samples are taken of the same tumor area in order to get a more comprehensive view of the gene data of the tumor.
-We will need to combine these replication files during processing.
+These are *replicates*, where multiple samples are taken of the same tumor area in order to get a more comprehensive view of the gene data of the tumor.
+We will need to combine these replicates during processing.

 <div class="Manual" markdown="1">